veronicadeleonh/veronicadeleonh.github.io/content/projects/basecase/index.md

 #### About BaseCase

-BaseCase is a no-code platform that allows the users to translate spreadsheets into interactive & data-driven content, tailored for the health care and medical science business.
+BaseCase is a no-code platform that allows the users to translate spreadsheets into interactive & data-driven content, tailored for the healthcare and medical science business.

 #### My role at Basecase